 Lemon essential oil

 We mentioned that essential oils are great for your skin.
 Lemon is on the top of the list, as it brings vitamin C to the table.
 Lemon oil can help with bacteria strains, diminish acne breakouts, exfoliate your skin, lighten your skin, and fight wrinkles.
+For a complete guide on the best essential oils check out Civilized Health.

 In addition to skin treatments, you can use lemon essential oil as laundry freshener, teeth whitener, and even a cellulite cream.
 It’s great for making things smell nice too, which is why it’s one of the best essential oils for your feet.